pivotal/docs-tap/tap-gui/troubleshooting.hbs.md

 1. If need be, delete and re-instantiate the pod.

-   > **Caution:** Depending on your database configuration, deleting, and re-instantiating
+   > **Caution** Depending on your database configuration, deleting, and re-instantiating
    > the pod might cause the loss of user preferences and manually registered entities.
    > If you have configured an external PostgreSQL database, `tap-gui` pods are not stateful.
    > In most cases, state is held in ConfigMaps, Secrets, or the database.